 For now, though, as a writer, how do you find those quality presses among all the slush?
 How do you determine which ebook publisher, who may be small now, will still be publishing your work to the greatest amount of readers decades from now (as ebooks never truly die, they just go to that great unclicked cyberlink in the Clouds)?

 Three Tips for Recognizing a Quality Small Press

-From our experience as both writers and editors, we feel there are three key considerations writers should look for:
+From my experience as both a writer and editor, I feel there are three key considerations writers should look for:

 - Publishing Experience